jonathanpes/dotnet-kiss-blazor-wasm/README.md

 # dotnet-kiss-blazor-wasm
-This is just a simple balzor-wasm project, as all other proejcts should be.
+This is just a simple Blazor-wasm project, as all other proejcts should be.